Here's a collection of books for kids, from campfire cooking to den making to discovering nature.

 As with Cooking on a Stick, this book starts with gathering the materials for a fire, and once again, it is aimed at kids - though with some adult help (and possibly adult reading - i.e. more of a 'family' book).

-Amazon sometimes does some multi-buy deals, but if you wanted to choose just one of these books, we recommend the more recent Cooking in a Can book.
+Amazon sometimes does some multi-buy deals, but we recommend the more recent Cooking in a Can book if you want to choose just one of these books.

 The Stick Book

-Rather than illustrations, this book is full of photos to help get your kids engaged…even if you have to help them follow the instructions.
+Rather than illustrations, this book contains photos to help engage your kids, even if you must help them follow the instructions.

 It includes the basics, such as making and cooking over a fire, or building a den, but also gets into things that kids love, such as bows and arrows, swords, catapults, wizards wand, and creating animals from sticks and other things you find lying around.